Focus for Round 4: TBC

-Number of commissions available (over 2 years): 4 (2 per year)
+Number of commissions available in Round 4: 2

 For the interactive commissions we’re looking to develop ideas and experiences that are, fresh, innovative and that reflect in some way on the experience of living in modern Britain.
-For this call we are particularly interested in ideas that might explore gaming, interactive audio experiences and 360 dome projection.
+Each Round has a particular focus on certain technologies, we’ll be announcing Round 4 early next year, please check back for more details.

 APPLICATIONS OPEN APRIL 2020